archerfrank/javaAPICheatSheet/readme.md

 2.
 List l = Arrays.asList(digits); // digits must be Integer[], not int[];

+List l = Arrays.asList(1,2,3); // this is OK, it will be boxed automatically.

 3.
 List<Integer> list = Arrays.stream(digits).boxed().collect(Collectors.toList());
 // convert list to linkedlist